-Determining the appropriate level of granularity is a key component of geographic-based attribution.
-ZIP codes and counties of MSAs are examples of geographic units that can be considered, each with their own pros and cons.
 Rather than limiting attribution to consistently using one unit (e.g., ZIP code, MSA), attribution could be built by "stacking" geographies that can be selected depending on the specific scenario.
-Geographic discordance should also be thoughtfully considered.
-Different geographic populations have different needs, and patients may not receive care in the same region in which they reside.
+Geographic discordance should be thoughtfully considered.
+Different geographic populations have different needs, and patients may not receive care in the same region where they reside.
 Many rural areas do not have larger hospitals with access to the same resources or high-level trauma centers.
-During a mass casualty event, patients may require more resources and may need to be transferred out of a "region".
-The "region" would have to possess a large enough span to include not only the people, but also the resources available to treat this same population when a mass casualty event occurs.
+During a mass casualty event, patients may require more resources and may need to be transferred out of a region.
+The region would have to possess a large enough span to include not only the people, but also the resources available to treat this same population when a mass casualty event occurs.

-Determining a population could also be incident-driven, as this may be the trigger to define the population.
-A mass casualty event can affect everyone in a region, regardless of whether that person interacts with a medical system regularly.
-Focusing only on patients who interact with a medical system could leave people who would benefit from outcome measures to improve overall health and condition management without outcome representation.
+The start of the incident may also be the trigger to define the population.
+However, a mass casualty event can affect everyone in a region, regardless of whether that person interacts with a medical system regularly.
+Focusing only on patients who interact with a medical system could leave out people who would benefit from outcome measures to improve overall health and condition management without outcome representation.
+All people represent potential patients in these scenarios; the volume of patients in a mass casualty event or public health emergency is a function of the population, population density, and scale/characteristics of the disaster.